See Valtix in Action

 - All traffic flows, especially between internal VPCs, inspect for intrusion prevention (IPS) to protect against lateral movement of threats

-- Egress flows: Prevent spread of malware and enforce URL filtering to a safelist of destinations:
+- Egress flows: Prevent the spread of malware and enforce URL filtering to a safelist of destinations:

 - “dev” systems can connect to anywhere on GitHub (*.github.com/*) to give developers flexibility in their work